-- (a) Competitors may not be permitted to start in an event if they are late reporting to the marshalling area (DQ3). - (b) A competitor or team absent from the start of an event shall be disqualified (DQ4). - (c) Only competitors and officials shall be allowed on the pool deck in the designated competition area.
-Competitors and officials must leave the designated competition area when not competing or officiating. - (d) Unless specifically provided for in the rules, no artificial means of propulsion may be used in competition (e.g., hand webs, arm bands). - (e) The use of sticky, tacky or adhesive substances (liquid, solid or aerosol) on competitors' hands or feet, or applied to the surface of the manikin or rescue tube to improve grip, or to assist the competitor to push off the pool bottom, is not permitted in pool events (DQ7). - (f) Body tape used for preventative, medical, therapeutic or kinesiology purposes is allowed at the discretion of the Chief Referee as long as it does not provide a competitive advantage to improve grip, grasping, or propulsion. - Note: The above means that, in general, tapes on the body (including limbs but not extremities) may be acceptable.
-Further, in general tape is not permitted: on multiple fingers (two or more fingers taped together) as they may aid swimming and/or grip on a manikin: and on a single finger, if it improves manikin/equipment grasping and manikin carry. - (g) Competitors shall not take assistance from the pool bottom except where specifically allowed (e.g., Obstacle Swim, surfacing with a manikin, 4 x 25 m Manikin Relay) (DQ8). - (h) Taking assistance from any pool fittings (e.g., lane ropes, steps, drains or underwater hockey fittings) is not permitted (DQ17, 24). - (i) A competitor who interferes with another competitor during a race shall be disqualified (DQ2). - (j) Unless otherwise specified in event rules, competitors must remain in their designated lane for the entire race and, at the conclusion of the race; competitors shall remain in the water in their lane until instructed to leave the pool (DQ9). - Competitors must exit by the sides of the pool, not by the pool end over timing pads. - (k) Competitors shall wear their club or national team swim caps in all events.
-Ocean event caps or rubber or silicone caps may be worn. - (I) Order-of-finish decisions, whether by Judges or automated timing equipment, are not subject to protest or appeal.
+- A. Competitors may not be permitted to start in an event if they are late reporting to the marshalling area (DQ3). - B. A competitor or team absent from the start of an event shall be disgualified (DQ4). - C. Only competitors and officials shall be allowed on the pool deck in the designated competition area.
+Competitors and officials must leave the designated competition area when not competing or officiating. - D. Unless specifically provided for in the rules, no artificial means of propulsion may be used in competition (e.g., hand webs, arm bands). - E. The use of sticky, tacky or adhesive substances (liquid, solid or aerosol) on competitors' hands or feet, or applied to the surface of the manikin or rescue tube to improve grip, or to assist the competitor to push off the pool bottom, is not permitted in pool events (DQ7). - F. Body tape used for preventative, medical, therapeutic or kinesiology purposes is allowed at the discretion of the Chief Referee as long as it does not provide a competitive advantage to improve grip, grasping, or propulsion. - Note: The above means that, in general, tapes on the body (including limbs but not extremities) may be acceptable.
+Further, in general tape is not permitted: on multiple fingers (two or more fingers taped together) as they may aid swimming and/or grip on a manikin: and on a single finger, if it improves manikin/equipment grasping and manikin carry. - G. Competitors shall not take assistance from the pool bottom except where specifically allowed (e.g., Obstacle Swim, surfacing with a manikin, 4 x 25m Manikin Relay, Super Lifesaver) (DQ8). - H. Taking assistance from any pool fittings (e.g., lane ropes, steps, drains or underwater hockey fittings) is not permitted (DQ17, DQ24). - A competitor who interferes with another competitor during a race shall be disqualified (DQ2). - J. Unless otherwise specified in event rules, competitors must remain in their designated lane for the entire race and, at the conclusion of the race; competitors shall remain in the water in their lane until instructed to leave the pool (DQ9).
+Competitors must exit by the sides of the pool, not by the pool end over timing pads. - K. Competitors shall wear their club or national team swim caps in all events.
+Ocean event caps or rubber or silicone caps may be worn. - L. Order-of-finish decisions, whether by Judges or automated timing equipment, are not subject to protest or appeal. - M. Start decisions by the Event Director, Starter, or Chief Referee (or Chief Referee's designate) are not subject to protest or appeal. - N. The Chief Referee may permit a competitor or team to re-swim/run/throw a race due to provided equipment failure or interference.
+The re-swim/run/throw time shall become the official time and inserted into the results.

-- (m) Start decisions by the Event Director, Starter, or Chief Referee (or Chief Referee's designate) are not subject to protest or appeal. - (n) The Chief Referee may permit re-run/re-throw of a race due to provided equipment failure or interference.
-The re-run/re-throw time shall be the official time. - (o) Retrieving lost fins: Competitors may retrieve fins lost after the start and continue without disqualification as long as the rules governing manikins are not violated (see 3.3 Manikins).
+O. Retrieving lost fins: Competitors may retrieve fins lost after the start and continue without disqualification as long as the rules governing manikins are not violated (see S3-3 Manikins).
 Competitors are not permitted to start again in another heat.